philipcwhite/Monitoring/README.md

 Graph View

 ## Updates

+5/9/2019 - I've been busy updating all of the boring stuff today like user guides.
+I still have a long way to go.
+Hopefully next week I'll be able to prepare a new beta release for both Windows and Linux.
+0.03b is coming!  :)

 5/8/2019 - I finished the directory re-org today.
 The Windows specific paths for services are now loaded via the service scripts.
 I also tested SSL and it is working.
 The next beta should be out soon with Linux support for at least elementary OS (Ubuntu).